Cosinecos/RIDRec/README.md

 # RIDRec

-PyTorch implementation of RIDRec: Retrieval-Enhanced Intent Diffusion for Session-Based Painting Recommendation.
+PyTorch implementation of RIDRec:RIDRec: Retrieval-Enhanced Intent Diffusion for Anonymous Short-Session Recommendation.

 This repository implements a trainable, evaluable, and ablation-ready version of RIDRec.
 The overall framework consists of three core components: